Jensen Motors: Jensen International Automotive

 In April 2010 Jensen International Automotive (JIA) was founded.
 This new company will buy old Jensen Interceptors, and sell them as new cars after a complete restoration, with new engine and interior trim.

 In September 2011 CPP, a specialist sports car manufacturer announced they were planning to make a new Jensen, expected to go on sale to the public sometime in 2014.
 The new Interceptor was to be based around an all-aluminium chassis and to feature alloy panels, "echoing the four-seat grand tourer layout of the much-loved original", according to the official press release.

 The Jensen Group

-On the 25 February 2015, Autocar published a report stating that the Jensen name is officially being revived with two models expected by 2016.
-The first model, shown in clay on the same article, shows a vehicle called the Jensen GT.
-This model will be built in bespoke numbers and cost around £350,000 outside the UK.
-Also in 2016, Jensen is expected to launch the successor to the famous Jensen Interceptor, called the Interceptor 2.
-These revival announcements are completely different from those announced by CPP in 2011 and are "officially sanctioned" by the company leading the project, "The Jensen Group", who have said they have established complete ownership over the Jensen marque.
-The interim Jensen GT will be produced under an agreement between the Jensen Group and Jensen International Automotive, a small British company that builds modified Interceptor R models.
+On the 25 February 2015, Autocar published a report stating that the Jensen name was officially being revived with two models expected by 2016.
+The first model, shown in clay on the same article, showed a vehicle called the Jensen GT.
+This model was to be built in bespoke numbers and cost around £350,000 outside the UK.
+Also in 2016, Jensen was expected to launch the successor to the famous Jensen Interceptor, called the Interceptor 2.
+These revival announcements were completely different from those announced by CPP in 2011 and were "officially sanctioned" by the company leading the project, "The Jensen Group", who claimed they have established complete ownership over the Jensen marque.
+The interim Jensen GT was to be produced under an agreement between the Jensen Group and Jensen International Automotive, a small British company that builds modified Interceptor R models.
+As of 2023, no more news of this venture has materialized.